UniversityOfAthens/x11-window-manager/README.md

 makes total sense in practice since you won't have to deal with overlapping windows ever again!

-A window manager is also responsible of defining the desktop's appearance.
+A window manager is also responsible for defining the desktop's appearance.
 Some window managers, such as i3, will ship with decorative title bars by default.
 Others, such as dwm, prefer to minimize visual clutter, restricting themselves to just a single